Join an Oxlip Wood working party

 There’s a lot of Hazel bushes that need layering, so we really appreciate any help we can get with completing our quota of necessary work.
 When you’re working in a group it’s actually a pleasurable, relaxing and rewarding task to be involved with, It’s rewarding when you can stand back and look at the area you’ve worked, even more so if you return in a few months and see the results of your labours beginning to sprout.

-Creating wildlife habitatsmini beast house
+Creating wildlife habitats

 The other small management work tasks we do are involved with creating wildlife habitats out of felled wood pieces.
 We collect and pile these up against trees, providing places where insects and small mammals can find shelter during the coldest months.